 Existing semantic annotation systems can be classified into pattern-based systems and machine learning-based systems.
-Pattern-based systems such PANKOW [10] and Armadillo [17] find entities by discovering patterns.
+Pattern-based systems such PANKOW [5] and Armadillo [12] find entities by discovering patterns.
 The pattern are either discovered manually or induced semi-automatically with a set of initial manually tagged seed patterns.
-Systems such as SemTag [14], AeroDAML [29], and KIM [36] use a set of pre-defined rules to locate the information of interest.
-OWL-AA [15, 16] uses a domain-specified extraction ontology to locate semantic entities.
-Systems such as S-CREAM [26] and MnM [44] use machine learning algorithms and natural language processing methods to locate semantic entities.
+Systems such as SemTag [9], AeroDAML [25], and

+KIM [32] use a set of pre-defined rules to locate the information of interest.
+OWL-AA [10, 11] uses a domain-specified extraction ontology to locate semantic entities.
+Systems such as S-CREAM [21] and MnM [40] use machine learning algorithms and natural language processing methods to locate semantic entities.
 All of these approaches require some pre-defined information.
 Pattern-based approaches need a set of initial seed patterns.
 Rule-based approaches need a set of pre-defined rules.
 Extraction-ontology-based approaches need domain ontologies.
 And machine learning-based approaches need a training corpus.
-TISP++, however, does not require predefined information of any kind and still works well when sibling pages are available.
+TISP++, however, does not require a training corpus or pre-defined domain knowledge and relies only on the definition of a few typical table-pattern templates, which are all domain-independent.